statesman/statesman.github.io/_posts/2016-08-02-group-concat.md

 |     001 | Bob S.,Bobby Smith,Robert Smith | 3       |
 |     002 | Joe Adams,J. Adams              | 2       |
 ```

+That was syntax from MySQL using MySQL Workbench.
+I've also used this with Google BigQuery, but I could also set the separator in a nicer way:

+`GROUP_CONCAT(unique(Name), '; ') as Names`

+That gave me a nice, semi-colon separated list of `Names`.